A time where family and friends gather to remember the abundance of blessings bestowed upon them during the year.

 The spirit of Thanksgiving and making much of Jesus needs to be in our thoughts and hearts every single day.

-Giving thanks for not only the big moments in our lives or the answered prayers we spent so much time praying over, but in all the little, insignificant moments that make up our days.
+Giving thanks for not only the big moments in our lives or the answered prayers we spent so much time praying over but in all the little, insignificant moments that make up our days.

 Making much of Jesus when we are preparing dinner and giving thanks for the modern conveniences of cooking a meal.

-Making much of Jesus when we are taking a warm shower, giving Him thanks for running water.
+Additionally, making much of Jesus when we are taking a warm shower, giving Him thanks for running water.